A-damW/SubstratumNode/README.md

 ```
 sudo apt install curl
 ```
-3. Install rust
+3. Install rust.
   Navigate to [here](https://www.rustup.rs/), copy and run the code provided.
-  Or just paste this(should be the same as above link.)
+  Or just paste this (should be the same as link.):
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```